hakril/PythonForWindows/docs/source/winproxy.rst

         '0x77340520'

-Kernel32Error
+WinproxyError
 """""""""""""

-All errors raised by winproxy functions are instance of :class:`Kernel32Error` (or subclasses)
+All errors raised by winproxy functions are instance of :class:`WinproxyError` (or subclasses)

-.. autoclass:: Kernel32Error
+.. autoclass:: WinproxyError
     :show-inheritance:

     .. attribute:: api_name